 Michael Fry, an eminent Scottish historian, debunked Lord Dacre’s claims about the kilt saying they ‘prove absolutely nothing’.
 Fry claims there is evidence that Tartan was worn in the Middle Ages—he also labelled Lord Dacre as ‘not a very reliable guide to Scottish history.’

-As with any example of history, the accounts on who invented the kilt are inconsistent.
+As with any example of history, the accounts of who invented the iconic symbol of Scotland is inconsistent.

 Which account do you think is most plausible?
 Either way, the debate surrounding this contentious and patriotically-charged issue continues.